ibm-cloud-docs/containers/cs_apps.md

 ## Allowing public access to apps
 {: #cs_apps_public}

-To make an app publicly available, you must update your configuration script before you deploy the app into a cluster.
+To make an app publicly available, you must update your configuration file before you deploy the app into a cluster.
 {:shortdesc}

 Depending on whether you created a lite or a standard cluster, different ways exist to make your app accessible from the internet.